 Pick the right ‘get to know you’ games

 Let’s start with some “welcome back to work” activities to break the ice.

 Whether at corporate events or summer camp as a kid, you’re probably very familiar with icebreaker games.
 These activities are a staple for a reason, however.
 During the pandemic, your office may have added team members who have never actually set foot in your office — until now.
 While small talk on Zoom meetings is one thing, ensuring these employees get the full office experience — from birthday parties to water cooler talk — is essential to maintaining morale, and ultimately, retention.
 Some great office team building activities include group competitions, charity events in the community and even holding brainstorming sessions in a fun spot outside the office, like a local brewery.

 Want to take the support a step further?
-The Harvard Business Review recommends creating a “buddy” system for new hires.
+The Harvard Business Review recommends creating a “buddy” system for new hires, which also works as a great back-to-work activity.
 Receiving wisdom and guidance from a friendly face (preferably in person, if possible) can help new hires feel welcome during a stressful time.

 Just because it’s now safe to return to the office doesn’t mean you and your employees can’t still take time to enjoy the great outdoors as a group.
+Return-to-work activities don’t need to be IN the office!
 Simple ways to get out of the cubicle include a lunch out on the town, a scavenger hunt that gets the competitive juices flowing or an excursion to a nearby park.

 Give a welcoming gift basket

 Looking for more tangible welcome back ideas?
 Nothing says “we missed you” quite like a basket of cookies, candy and even a gift card or two with a kind Greeting Card attached.
 These baskets let your employees know you appreciate the time they’re taking to make the transition to the office smooth and exciting.
 Plus, it’s a great way to show off that you know what kind of candy your team likes!